Abdullah-codes/kubernetes-fault-tolerant-storage/Readme.md

 4. `worker.sh` this script contains token to join the cluster.
 VM's Worker1,worker2,worker3 will join the master as a worker node using this script.

-after this step you can ssh into master(control plane)vagrant using following command.
+After this step you can ssh into master(control plane)vagrant using following command.

 ```
 vagrant ssh master